01 Nov MEDRC Award $90,000 in Funding for Bio Inspired Desalination Solution

 The funds are part of MEDRC’s 5-year strategic program launched in 2017 with a goal of driving innovation in small-scale desalination.
 The program, known as the Desalination Challenge has two tracks of funding – pathway research grants supported by USAID and a $700,000 global challenge prize known as the Oman Humanitarian Desalination Challenge, led by MEDRC and Oman’s Research Council (TRC) and funded through the Sultan Qaboos Higher Center for Culture and Science.

-The project goal is to double the Mangrove Still’s current daily fresh water output of 3.9 litres per day.
+The project goal is to double the Mangrove Still’s current daily fresh water output of 3.9 litres per square meter per day.
 Planet will combine the grant with $90,000 in matching funds bringing the total project investment to $180,000.
 Planet Co-Founder and Principal Investigator Alessandro Villa said, “This funding will enable us to thoroughly test new materials and processes in a scientific environment allowing our team to work on increasing the efficiency and effectiveness of our solar desalination system”.

 The Desalination Challenge Pathway Research Grant program is a joint initiative led by MEDRC and the U.S. Agency for International Development in cooperation with Oman’s The Research Council (TRC).